laigaard/laigaard/README.md

 - 👋 Hi, I’m Michael Laigaard
 - 👀 I’m interested in Python Programming for automation and Data Science
-- 🌱 I’m currently learning Data Analysis as well as back end programming.
-- 💞️ I’m looking to collaborate on anything!
-Always looking to expand my knowledge by working with others.

 - 📫 Reach me via linkedin - https://www.linkedin.com/in/michael-laigaard/